-RACE AND EQUITY
+RACE AND EQUITY COMMITTEE

-The REC meets the first and third Tuesday nights of each month at 7 p.m. on Zoom.
+REC meetings: The REC meets on the second Wednesday of each month at 7 p.m. on Zoom.
 All members of the Roosevelt community are invited: students, staff, family members etc. Please email us at email@example.com for info, and please check out our community agreements for these gatherings.

 The Race & Equity Committee (REC) — a group of parents, students, and teachers — formed in 2020 as part of the PTSA’s Anti-Racism Resolution.
 We are motivated and determined to help RHS be an inclusive environment where families, students, and teachers from all backgrounds are welcomed and valued.
 We want RHS to be a community in which kids thrive and become the best they can be.
 We are a working group, focused on two initiatives:

 1. Education: Provide anti-racism educational experiences and conversation opportunities to encourage a common understanding of the issues among RHS families

-Roosevelt Alumni for Racial Equity (RARE) is a multi ethnic group of RHS graduates who have teamed up to try to bridge the racial divide by holding discussions and pursuing projects related to racial equity issues.
-One project is to offer two annual scholarships of $5,000 each for economically disadvantaged students of color at Roosevelt High School – the James A Davis Jr Memorial Scholarship – with the first awards to be made to graduating seniors in the spring of 2021; the other is a documentary film about how voluntary busing and integration affected RHS and its students, both then and today.
+Roosevelt Alumni for Racial Equity (RARE) is a multi-ethnic group of RHS graduates who have teamed up to try to bridge the racial divide by holding discussions and pursuing projects related to racial equity issues.
+One project is to offer two annual scholarships of $5,000 each for economically disadvantaged students of color at Roosevelt High School – the James A Davis Jr. Memorial Scholarship – with the first awards to be made to graduating seniors in the spring of 2021; the other is a documentary film about how voluntary busing and integration affected RHS and its students, both then and today.
 Please visit the RARE website to learn more, to get involved, apply for the scholarship, or make a donation.